This month marks almost 8 years of training for me.

 Each year I analyse the progress I’ve made that year.

-However, I had to be honest with myself and admit that the most successful year in my training was the period from April 2012 to April 2013.
+In terms of physique progress, the most successful year in my training was the period from April 2012 to April 2013.

 In that 1 year, I completely transformed my physique from a skinny-fat 200 pounds to a ripped 190 pounds at 6’2:

-The reasoning to why I made such immense progress in this one year lies in me applying the right training and eating strategy at the right time.
+- Applied the right training and eating strategy at the right time.

 To get optimal results, you need to follow a diet and training plan that is customized to your situation, goals and current lifestyle.

-Can YOU Transform In 1 Year?
+Can YOU Transform In 1 Year With A Good Program?

 The truth is that while it’s possible to transform in ONE YEAR, I don’t know if I could have done it without professional guidance.

 During this year of my training I had the opportunity to be coached by the world champion in partner stunts and I regularly went to some of the best endocrinologists in my country to discuss the endocrine system (testosterone, estrogen, stress and the thyroid).